 Pursuant to the Mudaraba Agreement, the proceeds of the issuance of the Certificates will be contributed by the Trustee (as Rab-al-Maal) to the Mudareb which proceeds shall form the initial capital of the Mudaraba (the Mudaraba Capital).
-The Mudaraba Capital will be invested by DIB (as Mudareb) on an unrestricted comingling basis in its general business activities carried out through the General Mudaraba Pool and, following investment of the Mudaraba Capital in the General Mudaraba Pool, the Mudaraba Capital shall constitute pro rata undivided assets in the General Mudaraba Pool (the Mudaraba Assets), on a basis proportionate to the rights and obligations of holders of equity of DIB with a view to earning profit therefrom, which will in turn be applied towards payments due to Certificateholders in respect of the Certificates.
+The Mudaraba Capital will be invested by DIB (as Mudareb) on an unrestricted co-mingling basis in its general business activities carried out through the General Mudaraba Pool and, following investment of the Mudaraba Capital in the General Mudaraba Pool, the Mudaraba Capital shall constitute pro rata undivided assets in the General Mudaraba Pool (the Mudaraba Assets), with a view to earning profit therefrom, which will in turn be applied towards payments due to Certificateholders in respect of the Certificates.